EU Schemes for

 This section provides a deeper understanding of the Directive's purpose and set-up.

 The EU Blue Card is a specialized work-and-residence permit for highly skilled professionals from outside the EU.
-It is designed for professionals with strong qualifications who want long-term residence options, value the ability to move between EU countries more easily, and prefer a permit that is not tied to a single employer as strictly as some national schemes.
+It is designed for non-EU professionals with strong qualifications who want long-term residence options, value the ability to move between EU countries more easily, and prefer a permit that is not tied to a single employer as strictly as some national schemes.

 Most countries structure their immigration framework around purpose-based residence permits.
 One common category within these is work-based immigration.
 In this category fall not only schemes that originate from EU Community Law, but also national schemes for highly skilled knowledge migrants and essential labor migrants, based on domestic employment needs.

-Step 7 - Country Guides
+7. Country Guides

 To navigate the complexities of the ever-evolving GM landscape, we've partnered with subject matter Experts who provide in-depth knowledge and real-time insights into country-specific topics.
 Their expertise is crucial for mitigating risks, ensuring compliance, and facilitating seamless international assignments.